 Working out of his one man shop, John arguably builds some of the finest stringed instruments in the world by hand.
 He does them one by one - molding and shaping the parts and assembling them to create instruments that not only look stunning when completed, but also possess something that the mass produced instruments lack - the soul of the luthier.

-John has been building guitars, mandolins and ukuleles in a career that has spanned 50 years and is best known as the luthier behind the Dell' Arte brand of gypsy style guitars played around the world.
+John has been building guitars, mandolins and ukuleles in a career that has spanned over 50 years and is best known as the luthier behind the Dell' Arte brand of gypsy style guitars played around the world.

 Like many artists, his creativity spills over into other mediums including oil and watercolor painting and also jewelry making - talents that have served him well in making him the luthier he is today.